For Buyers & Property Owners

 Delivered digitally through Specta

-Payment is held in escrow from the point of booking confirmation until findings are delivered.
+Your card is charged two days before the inspection and held in escrow until findings are delivered.
 It is not released to the inspector until you have received the agreed report.
 If you have a concern about what was delivered, contact Specta support at [email protected].

 After the Inspection